10clouds/django-rest-framework/docs/api-guide/fields.md

 ## djangrestframework-recursive

-the [djangorestframework-recursive][djangorestframework-recursive] package provides a `RecursiveField` for serializing and deserializing recursive structures
+the [drf33-recursive][drf33-recursive] package provides a `RecursiveField` for serializing and deserializing recursive structures

 ## django-rest-framework-gis